icemtel/carpet/README.md

 - Many reusable functions reside outside the main package - they are located in `scripts`

-## Backwards compatibility
-- Some scripts might work on older versions of `carpet`.
-Important changes are usually tagged (see them with `git tag`)

 ## How to use

 - See examples